Attic Conversion: How Much Will It Cost?

 Financing an Attic Conversion

-As you explore financing for your attic conversion, you’ll want to carefully weigh each option to see which is right for you.
-Here are some financing methods to consider:
+As you explore financing for your attic conversion, carefully weigh each option to see which is right for you.
+Here are some financing methods to consider.

 HELOC

 A home equity line of credit (HELOC) allows you to borrow against your home equity up to an approved limit.
 The interest rate for a HELOC is variable.
 You borrow the funds as needed during the draw period, which typically lasts up to 10 years.
-When the draw period ends, the repayment period begins, which can be as long as 30 years.
-It’s important to keep in mind that with a HELOC, if you can’t repay what you owe, the lender could seize your house.
+When the draw period ends, the repayment period begins, which may be as long as 20 years.
+It’s important to keep in mind that with a HELOC, if you’re unable to repay what you owe, the lender could seize your house.

 Personal Loan